Heath Evans

-Bryan Heath Evans (born December 30, 1978) is a former American football fullback and former analyst on NFL Network.
-After playing college football at Auburn he was drafted by the Seattle Seahawks in the third round of the 2001 NFL Draft.
-He also played for the Miami Dolphins, New England Patriots, and New Orleans Saints, the last of which he won a Super Bowl with while on injured reserve.
+Bryan Heath Evans (born December 30, 1978) is an American former professional football player who was a fullback in the National Football League (NFL).
+After playing college football for the Auburn Tigers, he was selected by the Seattle Seahawks in the third round of the 2001 NFL draft.
+He also played in the NFL for the Miami Dolphins, New England Patriots, and New Orleans Saints, the last of which he won a Super Bowl with while on injured reserve.
 Evans retired after the 2010 season and was formerly an analyst with NFL Network.

-Early years
+Early life

 While attending The King's Academy in West Palm Beach, Evans lettered in football and basketball.
 In football, he was a two-time All-State selection as a tailback.
 During a game his junior year, Heath was once tackled in the backfield by Tom Segura.

 College career

 Evans attended Auburn University.
 In football, he finished his three-year career with 149 rushing attempts for 626 yards (4.2 yards per rush) and six touchdowns, and 30 receptions for 354 yards (11.8 yards per reception) and a touchdown.